avo-png/artwork-api-project/README.md

 # This is my submission for the Code the Dream Final Assignment.

 Using the Art Institute of Chicago API, with each click of the New Artwork button, a user with be able to see a new image along with the title of the artwork, where it was displayed, place of origin, and a short description if applicable.
+Users can also vote on whether they like the image or not.